 Executive coaching has come a long way in recent years.
 It used to be that coaching was a last-ditch effort to save a derailed executive.
 But today, coaching has evolved from a stigma to a status symbol.
-Coaching is used largely for developing high-potential leaders and executives, and who would want to hide that?
+Coaching is mainly used for developing high-potential leaders and executives, and who would want to hide that?

 But coaching is more than just a nice amenity for up-and-coming leaders.
 A study from Metrix Global found the ROI of coaching to be nearly eight times the initial investment.
 Another survey of Fortune 1000 companies found an average return on coaching of 5.7 times the investment.
 Finally, the Harvard Business Review reports that three portfolios of companies that spent aggressively on employee development outperformed the S&P 500 by 17-35%.
 With those stats, it’s no wonder that, according to a study by human capital firm Manchester, nearly 60% of companies today use coaching.
 And 20% plan to start using it in the next year.